awsdocs/amazon-personalize-developer-guide/doc_source/bulk-data-import-step.md

 **Import bulk records \(AWS CLI\)**

 1. Create a dataset import job by running the following command\.
 Provide the dataset Amazon Resource Name \(ARN\) from [Step 2: Creating a dataset and a schema](data-prep-creating-datasets.md) and your S3 bucket name\.
-Supply the AWS Identity and Access Management \(IAM\) role Amazon Resource Name \(ARN\) that you created in [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
+Supply the AWS Identity and Access Management \(IAM\) role Amazon Resource Name \(ARN\) that you created in [Creating an IAM service role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
 For more information about the operation, see [ CreateDatasetImportJob ](API_CreateDatasetImportJob.md)\.

    ```
    aws personalize create-dataset-import-job \